lpsinger/userguide/procedures/inference.rst

 or terrestrial (i.e. a background fluctuation or a glitch).

 This assumes that terrestrial and astrophysical events occur as independent Poisson processes.
-A mass-based weighting of matched-filter templates represents the expected counts associated with each of these four categories.
-These weights are updated weekly based on observed matched-filter count rates.
-The mean values are then used to predict the category for new triggers uploaded by :doc:`search pipelines </procedures/searches>`.
+A source-dependent weighting of matched-filter templates is used to compute the mean values of expected counts associated with each of these four categories.
+The mean values are updated weekly based on observed matched-filter count rates.
+They are then used to predict the category for new triggers uploaded by :doc:`search pipelines </procedures/searches>`.

 Properties
 ----------